-STRONG SCIENCE TO SUPPORT ALBERTA’S PARKS PLANNING AND LEGISLATIONCategory: 2017, Current, Grant, Land Use, Major Project
+STRONG SCIENCE TO SUPPORT ALBERTA’S PARKS PLANNING AND LEGISLATIONCategory: 2017, Completed, Grant, Land Use, Major Project

 Parks and protected areas are the cornerstones of good conservation, as they are the best long-term solution to protecting biodiversity and endangered species, provide us with clean air and fresh water, mitigate against the impacts of climate change, and improve wellbeing by enabling us to recreate in and connect with nature.
 Unfortunately, Alberta’s existing protected areas network and governing legislation is insufficient to support any of the above.